bhattlab/phanta/README.md

 **Script One**

 `post_pipeline_scripts/reduce_merged_table_to_specific_rank.py` is a Python script that can be utilized to filter `counts.txt` or `relative_abundance.txt` to a given taxonomic level.

-The necessary command-line arguments to the script are, in order: 1) full path to the merged table, and 2) the taxonomic level of interest (e.g., species, genus, superkingdom...).
+The necessary command-line arguments to the script are, in order:
+1. Full path to the merged table, and
+2. The taxonomic level of interest (e.g., species, genus, superkingdom...)

 An example command is:

 	python reduce_merged_table_to_specific_rank.py /full/path/to/dir/counts.txt genus